Boyle-Lab/GPatch-Manuscript/Hi-C/NA12878/README.md

 ```
 Results are written to a location specified within Makefile.target.
 These were then copied to a local server for loop prediction steps.

+Additional processing steps to gather data presented in the manuscript and figures are documented in the patched (GPatch NA12878), raw (HGSVC NA12878), and T2T-CHM13 subdirectories.

 ### Loop prediction at 5kb and 10kb resolution with Juicer Tools
 Loop prediction steps were performed on a local, GPU-enabled server, with Makefiles with the '.loops' suffix used to automate the process.
 Steps are documented in each target's subdirectory.